-The best ashwagandha is one the most famous and central of Ayurvedic herbs, and for good reason.
-The odor of horse, (‘ashwagandha‘ translated).
-Withania somnifera, known commonly as ashwagandha, Indian ginseng, poison gooseberry, winter cherry, or urine of the cows is a plant in the Solanaceae / nightshade family.
+The best ashwagandha is one of the most famous and central of Ayurvedic herbs, and for good reason.
+The odor of horse (‘ashwagandha‘ translated).
+Withania somnifera, known commonly as ashwagandha, Indian ginseng, poison gooseberry, winter cherry, or urine of the cows, is a plant in the Solanaceae / nightshade family.

-Ayurveda, roughly translated into “Knowledge of life”, if which the magic herb is royalty in therapeutic measures to boost physical, mental, social and spiritual harmony in order to improve the total quality of life. [x]
+Ayurveda, roughly translated into “Knowledge of life”, if which the magic herb is center in therapeutic measures to boost physical, mental, social, and spiritual harmony in order to improve the total quality of life. [x]

-Several other species in the genus Withania are morphologically similar, which means at a microscopic, or not level the anatomy or structure of the plant closely resembles that of other plants, in this case in the nightshade family.
+Several other species in the genus Withania are morphologically similar, which means at a microscopic, or not level, the anatomy or structure of the plant closely resembles that of other plants, in this case in the nightshade family.

 The tomato is of the nightshade family.
-Cucumbers and peppers too.
-ND normally goes very light on nightshades, peeling and de-seeding are very important with them because of the ‘lectins’ they carry.
+Cucumbers and peppers, too.
+ND normally goes very light on nightshades; peeling and de-seeding are very important with them because of the ‘lectins’ they carry.
 These lectins are proteins that act as splinters to sugar molecules that together create toxins that dull performance and cause signs of aging.
-The *could be bypassed by leaf only consumption.
+The *could be bypassed by leaf-only consumption.

-There is many times a process involved with eating from the garden, and they should be.
-It is like a video game after a while trying to find the hidden way and unlock the power-form of nature and her armada of trillions upon trillions of species that work together as a divine organ playing the tune of life.
+There are many a processes involved with eating from the garden, and they should be.
+It is like a video game after a while, trying to find the hidden way and unlock the power of nature and her armada of trillions upon trillions of species that work together as a divine organ playing the tune of life.
 We will never understand it all in this lifetime.

 Ayurveda is the oldest surviving written system of healing and optimization.
-Popular herbs in today’s culture such as the popular root of turmeric or cousin ginger, are two other plants of the same family with similar morphological benefits.
+Popular herbs in today’s culture, such as the popular root of turmeric or cousin ginger, are two other plants of the same family with similar morphological benefits.

-The ND Sciences Group has been using each of them for temporary use treatment not for regular use treatment.
+The ND Sciences Group has been using each of them for temporary use treatment, not for regular use treatment.

-The use of the best ashwagandha in Ayurvedic medicine extends back over 3000 to 4000 years to the teachings of an esteemed rishi (sage) Punarvasu Atriya.
+The use of the best ashwagandha in Ayurvedic medicine extends back over 3000 to 4000 years to the teachings of an esteemed rishi (sage), Punarvasu Atriya.

 It has been described in the ancient principle sacred texts of Ayurveda, including the Charaka and Sushruta Samhitas.